SebasAnd/NuclearMovies/README.md

 - pagination for the lists that contain more that one page
 - unit testing for a method showoverview in movie details component
 - support for null id in cast and crew data, on tv shows component
-- include another APY of countries flags in movie details
+- APY of countries flags used in movie details